firesidefiction/firesidefiction.github.io/_drafts/2018.2/issue-55-may-2018/2018-05-15-the-paladin-protocol.md

 Aaryn keeps their eyes closed as they finish washing their long, graying hair section by section.
 In their mind they can clearly see a wide, sterile-looking conference room with rows of seats, all filled, that go as far back as the camera can pan.
 Behind the lectern at the front of the room, a tall Filipino man with sculpted cheekbones and salt-and-pepper hair stands with his hands clasped in front of him, his Armani suit jacket hanging open and his sleeves rolled up to his elbows.
 Informal but dominating—that’s the Viktor Aaryn knows.

 “Good afternoon, all.
 Thank you for joining me here on such short notice,” he begins matter-of-factly.
 “As founder and CEO of NeuroNet, human health and safety is of the utmost importance to me.
 When the NMD alerted the public of an incoming missile strike, naturally there was a lot of panic.
-People weren’t listening to the recommendations—they were looting, shooting, planning to take their own lives…no one has faith in the government to protect them anymore, and honestly I can’t blame them.”
+People weren’t listening to the recommendations—they were looting, shooting, planning to take their own lives… no one has faith in the government to protect them anymore, and honestly I can’t blame them.”
 He glances around the room, at one point looking directly into the lens of one of GNN’s cameras.
 “But I couldn’t just sit and watch as millions died when I knew I could help.
 Thus, after the initial alert, I made a judgment call to override each active NeuroNet in the area with my own emergency directive.”

 Murmurs fan through the audience; Viktor pauses accordingly.
-A young blond reporter in the front row holds up her tablet pen.
+A young blonde reporter in the front row holds up her tablet pen.
 “Mr. Cruz, are you admitting to violating Terms of Use and Privacy guidelines that you yourself lobbied extensively for in order to carry out this directive?”

 Viktor nods.
 “I am.
 And I want to stress this next point in particular—I acted alone.
 I did not consult with anyone—my board of directors, systems engineers, server maintenance staff—before pushing this update out.
 If anyone should be held accountable, it will be me and me alone.
 But humans are flawed creatures.”
 He is speaking directly to the blonde now, his gaze stern.
 “We as a species do not respond to emergencies in a predictable or effective fashion.
 New York graciously allowed me to test the Neurological Network there regionwide, and therefore I was able to ensure 99 percent of the populace evacuated in time.”
 He leans forward and stares into the camera again.
 “I should note that, of the people who were killed, not a single one had a NeuroNet implanted.”